Vital Insurance Tips for New Homeowners

 How Can I Save Money on my Home Insurance?

-It is vital that your home insurance policy contains the appropriate amount of coverage for your family.
-Saving a little money today cutting coverage is not worth it if you’re going to lose hundreds of dollars later.
+It is vital that your home insurance policy contains the appropriate amount of liability coverage for your family.
+Saving a little money today cutting coverage is not worth it if you’re going to lose hundreds or thousands of dollars later.
 A good agent will ask questions about what you own to help make sure you are not over-insured or under-insured.